shsagir/play-area-sync/docs/app.md

 When the trial is finally over, the trial App will be deleted.
 That might sounds cruel, but please consider that: We will not keep your data hostage until you pay us.

 Good news is: we will inform you by e-mail before it happens and you can start a new trial right away, after your current trial ended.
 In many cases you can easily re-deploy your code base to the new App: When deploying with [Git](git-deployment), you just change the remote and push again.
 When using our CMS/framework presets with predefined [ENV vars](env-vars) database access will work without code modification.

+## Deleting an App

+You can always delete Apps you own or admin.
+To delete an App, visit the App in the Dashboard, find and hit the "delete" button.
+You might need to enter your Account password and also confirm what you are about to do.
+The App will then get deleted within a couple of minutes.
+This includes all files and the database.

+### Recovering deleted Apps

+Deleting Apps & Accounts is "mostly" (see [below](#toc-recovering-backups)) FINAL here and can't be reversed.
+We delete as much as possible when a client requests so or we had to when payments bounced to often.
+We do so for privacy and security reasons.
+We believe that it should be your right to be forgotten.
+Imagine that we take your data as a hostage until you pay us.
+So in most cases that's actually good.
+Also read [how we handle bounced payments](/billing#toc-bounced-payments).

+### Recovering Backups

+While the App get's deleted irrevocable, Backups might still be around.
+When your App plan included [Backups](/backups-uni) and those have not yet faded out within their retention period, we might can restore the backups for you.
+Please contact us for that.

 ## Troubleshooting